Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Confronting theory and observations in the first billion years

 \subsection{The dust mass function and its redshift evolution}

-We now explore the dust enrichment of early galaxies at $z \sim 5-11$ through their dust mass function (number density of galaxies as a function of their dust mass) in Fig. \ref{fig_dustmf}.
+We now explore the dust mass function, i.e. the number density of galaxies as a function of their dust mass, at $z \sim 5-11$ as shown in Fig. \ref{fig_dustmf}.
 In the {\it fiducial} model, the dust mass tracks the halo mass as ${\rm log}(M_d) = {\rm log}(0.146\,f_*(z)\,2^{-M_c/M_h} M_h) - \gamma$ where $\gamma$ is the ratio between the dust and stellar mass discussed in Sec. \ref{results-dustm-stellm}.
-For a halo mass of $M_h = 10^{10}\msun$, for e.g., corresponding to a number density of $\sim 10^{-1.2}~(10^{-3.1})~{\rm cMpc^{-3}}$ at $z \sim 5~(11)$, $M_d = 10^{3.66} ~(10^{3.97})\msun$.
-I.e., as expected, the increase in $f_*$ with increasing redshift leads to an overall increase in the dust mass for a given halo despite the higher destruction in reverse shocks.
+For a halo mass of $M_h = 10^{10}\msun$ corresponding to a number density of $\sim 10^{-1.2}~(10^{-3.1})~{\rm cMpc^{-3}}$ at $z \sim 5~(11)$, this results in $M_d = 10^{3.66} ~(10^{3.97})\msun$.
+As expected, the increase in $f_*$ with increasing redshift leads to an overall increase in the dust mass for a given halo despite the higher destruction in reverse shocks.
 However, this increase is compensated by the decrease in both the amplitude and knee-mass of the halo mass function with increasing redshift which is reflected in overall lower amplitude of the dust mass function.
-We can also consider the dust mass function at a given number density (corresponding to decreasing halo mass with increasing redshift) - in this case, for a number density of $10^{-4}~{\rm cMpc^{-3}}$, the dust mass function decreases from $10^{5.8}$ M$_{\odot}$ at $z \sim 5$ to $10^{4.6}$ M$_\odot$ by $z \sim 11$.
+We can also consider the dust mass function at a given number density (corresponding to decreasing halo mass with increasing redshift) - in this case, for a number density of $10^{-4}~{\rm cMpc^{-3}}$, the dust mass decreases from $10^{5.8}$ M$_{\odot}$ at $z \sim 5$ to $10^{4.6}$ M$_\odot$ by $z \sim 11$.

 As discussed in the previous subsections, increasing (decreasing) the star formation efficiency of a halo at a given redshift produces more (less) dusty systems, except for cases of significantly increased $f_*$ compared to the average population, e.g. $\gsim 10~f_*(z)$ at $z \sim 5$.
-Given the rarity of the above cases, the effect of varying $f_*$ averages out (similar to the intrinsic UV LF), resulting in average dust mass functions for our scatter cases that resemble the fiducial case at $z \sim 5$, 7, and 9.
-Nevertheless, the 1 dex scatter case predicts 0.2 dex (0.3 dex) lower dust masses for halos of $M_h \lesssim 10^{10.8}~\msun$ ($M_h \lesssim 10^{10.4} ~\msun$) at $z \sim 7$ ($z \sim 9)$.
-In this regime, the heightened effectiveness of dust ejection and destruction with $z$ and $f_*$ create a higher number of dust-poor systems compared to $z \sim 5$.
-For the same reason, at $z \sim 11$, the 1 dex scatter cases predicts that halos with $M_h \lesssim 10^{10.4}~\msun$ are on average 0.5 dex less dusty than in the {\it fiducial} case.
+Given the rarity of the above cases, the effect of varying $f_*$ averages out (similar to the intrinsic UV LF), resulting in average dust mass functions that match quite well in the {\it fiducial} and $f_*\pm$ 1 dex cases at $z \sim 5-7$.
+Nevertheless, the 1 dex scatter case predicts 0.3 dex (0.5 dex) lower dust masses as compared to the {\it fiducial} model at $z \sim 9 ~(11)$ mostly driven by a heightened effectiveness of dust destruction.